15th PENSYLVANIA VOLUNTEER INFANTRY

 Highest Rank: Sgt.

-Beyond the name difference and his advancement to the rank of sergeant, no specific details are available on his two periods of service.
+Beyond the name difference and his advancement to the rank of sergeant, no specific details are available pertaining to his two periods of service.
 However by 1890, at age 53 he was claiming to be totally disabled by heart disease, rheumatism, and stiffness of the left shoulder which had been caused by a “shell round” while in the army.
-The heart problem would result in his receiving a government disability pension which amounted to $15 per month at the time of his death.
+The heart problem would result in his receiving a U.S. Government disability pension stipend which amounted to $15 per month at the time of his death.